wbandabarragan/computational-physics-2/README.md

 - High-performance computing (HPC)

+### Prerequisites:

-### Prerequisites: Ideally, to take this class, you must have approved Computational Physics 1
+Ideally, to take this class, you should have already taken and approved Computational Physics 1.

+### Evaluation:

+1. Formative Evaluation (Homework): 20%

+2. Laboratory (Classwork): 20%

+3. Midterm Exam: 30%

+4. Final Exam: 30%

+### Notes:

+There will be no make-up assignment nor exams.

+Late assignments/exams without justification won't be accepted.